Rules of Engagement for Successfully Sharing Your Faith

-Hopefully in this class you'll find the scripture or teaching that answers your friends' question or your family's objection about a particular issue.
-In the end you're going to be stronger, more confident, more knowledgeable about what the Bible teaches about specific issues and subjects.
-And hopefully you'll be able to answer with intelligence and love to the questions and challenges put to you by those who are not members of the church but wonder why you are!
+Hopefully after this study you will find the scripture or teaching that answers your friend's question or your family's objection about a particular issue.
+In the end you are going to be stronger, more confident and more knowledgeable about what the Bible teaches about specific issues and subjects.
+Hopefully, you'll be able to answer with intelligence and love the questions and challenges put to you by those who are not members of the church but wonder why you are!

 Rules of Engagement

 Another reason is that if you don't fight by the rules and you lose the war, the revenge extracted upon you may be severe.
-Well in Bible warfare there are also rules of engagement for the protection of all, and also to help the discussion move ahead.
+Similarly, in Bible warfare there are also rules of engagement for the protection of all, and to help the discussion move forward in a productive manner.

-Now realize that these rules that I'm talking about are not written down or listed in the Bible.
+Realize, however, that these rules are not written down or listed in the Bible.
 They are merely examples and helpful guides developed over a long period of time teaching and debating other people on the topic of religion.
 What we will study does not include all of the possible rules either, hopefully you'll be able to provide some from your own experience as well.

 Alright, with that said, let's look at some of the rules of engagement when it comes to discussing or debating Bible, religious or faith issues.